anastasiia-kornilova/OpenCamera-Remote/README.md

 #### How to record?

-To record, install an application from the APK (???
-TBD) or build it from the sources.
+To record, install an application from the [APK](https://drive.google.com/open?id=1gUq1iygCGJbrzyvXeLN4EEKQrEzxlm8v) or build it from the sources.
 Pay attention, that there is an external dependency from the OpenCV, so you need to download its' SDK and add SDK as module in the project.

 ##### Manual recording